Wales by Train

 Is Wales by train an achievable travel goal?
 I’ll be honest, When I think about travelling through Wales, the two words that wouldn’t immediately spring to mind are ‘public’ and ‘transport’.
-Wales is full of windy roads, lakes, rolling hills and scenic mountains, surely getting from Wales by train would be a nightmare of epic proportions?
-However, a little research revealed that Wales by train is entirely possible, you can travel from Cardiff to Holyhead, in style aboard the ‘Gerald of Wales’ train, with Arriva Train Wales and be treated to stunning country and coastal views.Wales by train is entirely possible, you can travel from Cardiff to Holyhead, in style aboard the ‘Gerald of Wales’ train & have stunning country & coastal views.
+Wales is full of windy roads, lakes, rolling hills and scenic mountains.
+Surely travelling across Wales by train would be a logistical nightmare?
+Especially given that the UK is not exactly known for its stellar train service.
+However, a little research revealed that Wales by train is entirely possible.
+You can travel from Cardiff to Holyhead by train, aboard the ‘Gerald of Wales’ train.
+It’s one of the most scenic train journeys in Wales.Wales by train is entirely possible, you can travel from Cardiff to Holyhead, in style aboard the ‘Gerald of Wales’ train & have stunning country & coastal views.
 Click To Tweet

-I was lucky enough to experience travelling on Gerald aboard the ‘flagship Business Class’ service from Cardiff to Bangor, which at a journey time of under 4 hours, is half an hour faster than other standard services operating on the same route.
-Gerald has four coaches, three for standard-class ones and a fourth coach for business class passengers, who receive a complimentary meal, that is cooked to order by the travelling chef.
+The Business Class service from Cardiff to Bangor, which at a journey time of under 4 hours, is half an hour faster than other standard services operating on the same route.
+The service is known locally as the “Gerald of Wales” or “Y Gerallt Gymro” to use the Welsh name.
+The Gerald of Wales train has four coaches, three for standard-class ones and a fourth coach for business class passengers, who receive a complimentary meal, that is cooked to order by the travelling chef.

 It’s these kinds of picture-perfect scenes that make train travel through Wales a worthwhile option.
 It would perhaps be all too easy to miss whilst driving, train travel allows for appreciation, for reflection and most importantly, for Instagrams.